What is a reverse mortgage?

 Homeowners who decide to leave or sell the home will need to repay the loan shortly thereafter.
 While borrowers may keep any sales proceeds above the balance owed on the loan, reverse mortgage costs will have already been paid and they will be out those funds.

-If you think a reverse mortgage might be right for you, call 800.976.6211 and speak to a licensed loan advisor about your options.
+After learning about the reverse mortgage basics, if you decide this might be right for you, call 800.976.6211 and speak to a licensed loan advisor about your options.

 2 As required by the Federal Housing Administration (FHA), you will be charged an up-front mortgage insurance premium (MIP) at closing and, over the life of the loan, you will be charged an annual MIP based on the loan balance.